How Big Is a 5-Pound 4-Month-Old Cat? Size and Growth Explained

 A 5-pound cat at 4 months old is generally considered to be at a healthy weight.
 Most kittens this age weigh between 4 and 6 pounds, so this cat is in the middle of the normal range.
 This is a good sign that the kitten is growing well and getting the right food.

 It’s important to remember that every cat is different.
 Some might be lighter or heavier and still be perfectly healthy.
-B breed, gender, and individual genetics can all affect a cat’s size.
+Breed, gender, and individual genetics can all affect a cat’s size.

 For example, a Maine Coon kitten might be heavier at this age, while a Siamese kitten could be lighter.